+Figure 4.
+Document embedding workflow.

 3.3.
-The role and importance of prompting instructions
+Role and Importance of Prompting Instructions

-In this system, prompting scripts are a key process that underpins the entire ability to effectively respond to user questions.
-This section explains the importance of decisions about how prompting scripts should be written.

-The following Figure 5 describes the process of processing a user's question and generating a response.
-Based on the retrieved questions, we establish the context for the question and organize it in the form of a 'prompt' template should be written.
+In the proposed system, user prompts are crucial as they directly affect its ability to respond effectively to user questions.
+This section explains the importance of providing appropriate prompts.
+Figure 5 illustrates the process of handling questions and generating responses.
+Based on the retrieved questions, the context of each question was established and organized as a “prompt” template.